Menu

 GAP (Generations at Play)

 Monthly GAP sessions were introduced by the Headteacher in 2016, in collaboration with the village Chapel, located directly opposite the school.
 For one hour, during the first Wednesday of the month, a year group of children at a time would make their way over to the Chapel to play traditional board games and puzzles with the more elderly or isolated members of the local community.
-During the session, the children would enjoy great inter-generational conversations with the many attendees.
-A particular highlight for all was stopping for a cup of tea or hot chocolate, accompanied by a homemade cake or biscuit, curtesy of the Chapel volunteers.
+During the session, the children enjoy great inter-generational conversations with the many attendees.
+A particular highlight is stopping for a cup of tea or hot chocolate, accompanied by a homemade cake or biscuit, curtesy of the Chapel volunteers.
 It was always an absolute joy to see GAP in action.
-Both children and attendees gained so much from these sessions.
-What a brilliant way to boost everyone's wellbeing through the gift of time and attention.
-Throughout the year, each year group of pupils had numerous opportunities to attend and lead the GAP sessions.
+Both children and attendees gain so much from these sessions.
+What a brilliant way to boost everyone's wellbeing through the gift of time, attention and presence.
+Throughout the year, each year group of pupils have numerous opportunities to attend and lead the GAP sessions.

-Visits to the Local Care and Nursing Homes
+Visits to the Local Age UK and Residential Nursing Homes

 Groups of children and staff regularly visit the local care and residential nursing home to spread a bit of Therfield joy and cheer.

-Through forging links with Age UK, pre-pandemic, our Year 4 pupils would attend a one hour session each half term at the local care home in Royston.
-Led by the Head, pupils would visit during the popular '10 to 3 club'.
-Attendees were typically aged between 80-100 years.
-Our children really got to know the regular attendees and would spend time talking about and comparing the different ways of life, past and present.
-Our children would also take part in team games, such as BINGO, or large-scale Snakes and Ladders; with the children often being the eyes, ears, voices and hands for the attendees.
-It was magical to see the friendships form and everyone involved greatly looked forward to the next session.
+Through forging links with Age UK, our Year 4 pupils have a long-serving history of attending a one hour session each half term at the local care home in Royston.
+Led by the Head, pupils visit during the popular '10 to 3 club'.
+Attendees are typically aged between 80-100 years.
+Our children really get to know the regular attendees well and spend time talking about and comparing the different ways of life, past and present.
+Our children typically start by singing to the group, followed after with team games, such as BINGO, hoopla, bowling or large-scale Snakes and Ladders.
+It really is magical to see the intergenerational friendships form and everyone involved greatly looks forward to the next session.

 Residential Nursing Home: